 What Is Flamingo’s Full Name

-Albert Spencer Aretz is the full name of American YouTuber who is online known as Flamingo.
+- Albert Spencer Aretz is the full name of an American YouTuber who is online known as Flamingo.

 What Color Are Flamingos

-Flamingos have light pink to bright red color.
+- Flamingos have light pink to bright red colors.

 What Is A Baby Flamingo Called